Beitillu: History

 Sherds from Iron Age II/ Persian, Hellenistic, Roman, Byzantine, Umayyad, Crusader, Ayyubid and Mamluk era have been found at Beitillu.
+Finkelstein and Lederman mention remains of ancient structures, most of them in the village's east, and note that the Mandatory DOA documented ancient quarries here.

-Yoel Elitzur asserts that the name Beitilu may be derived from "Bethel", the name of several Israelite settlements of the Iron Age, including the well-known Bethel in Benjamin and another one listed in Judah.
-He proposed that Beitilu might be the site of Bethel in Mount Ephraim, which the Book of Judges (4:5) mentions as being close to the Palm of Deborah.
+Abel, Klein and Safrai all identified Beitillu with Ayyalon, a place mentioned in Midrash Vayisau.
+Yoel Elitzur asserts that the name Beitillu may be derived from "Bethel", the name of several Israelite settlements of the Iron Age, including the well-known Bethel in Benjamin and another one listed in Judah.
+He proposed that Beitillu might be the site of Bethel in Mount Ephraim, which the Book of Judges (4:5) mentions as being close to the Palm of Deborah.

+Prawer and Benvenisti associated Beitillu with a medieval site bearing the same name, which, according to Mayer, belonged to the monastery of Mons Gaudii (Nebi Samwil).